pliddy-com/recipes-next/README.md

 - <a href="https://graphql.org/" target="_blank">GraphQL</a> with dynamic type generation using <a href="https://the-guild.dev/graphql/codegen" target="_blank">GraphQL Code Generator</a>

-- <a href="https://mui.com/" target="_blank">Material UI</a> Material UI with custom theme
+- <a href="https://mui.com/" target="_blank">Material UI</a> with a custom theme

 - Serverless deployment on a global content delivery network (CDN) using <a href="https://aws.amazon.com/s3/" target="_blank">AWS S3</a> and <a href="https://aws.amazon.com/cloudfront/" target="_blank">Cloudfront</a> with <a href="https://aws.amazon.com/lambda/edge/" target="_blank">lambda@edge</a> for middleware functions

-- <a href="https://docs.github.com/en/actions" target="_blank">GitHub Actions</a> as a CI/CD pipeline for code quality scans and build and deploy automation
+- <a href="https://docs.github.com/en/actions" target="_blank">GitHub Actions</a> as a CI/CD pipeline for code quality scans, build, and deploy automation

 <p align="right">[ <a href="#readme">back to top</a> ]</p>